Erotemic/shitspotter/DATASHEET.md

 2. **How will the dataset will be distributed (e.g. tarball on website, API, GitHub)?** Does the dataset have a digital object identifier (DOI)?

-	No DOI.
-It is being made available via IPFS.
+	No DOI yet.
+It is being made available via IPFS, BitTorrent, and centralized means.

 3. **When will the dataset be distributed?**